 SHEP was first implemented in a pilot phase into the Rice Creek Watershed District in the summer and fall of 2006.
-In 2013 SHEP was led by Friends of the Mississippi River (FMR) in partnership with the Rice Creek Watershed District (RCWD), Minnesota Pollution Control Agency (MPCA), and Fortin Consulting.
-Local program partners included the Anoka Conservation District, University of Minnesota Water Resource Center, City of Lino Lakes, City of Centerville, Anoka County Parks, The Wargo Nature Center, and local landowners.
+In 2014 SHEP was led by Friends of the Mississippi River (FMR) in partnership with the Rice Creek Watershed District (RCWD), Minnesota Pollution Control Agency (MPCA), and Fortin Consulting.
+Local program partners included the Mounds View Public Schools, Edgewood Middle School, University of Minnesota Water Resource Center, City of Centerville, Anoka County Parks, The Wargo Nature Center, and local landowners.

 Primary funding for this program was made possible by the Rice Creek Watershed District.
-Matching resources for the 2013 SHEP season were provided by Friends of the Mississippi River.
+Matching resources for the 2014 SHEP season were provided by Friends of the Mississippi River.

-The program recruited 30 adult volunteers and one teen volunteer organized in three teams to monitor a total of nine sites in the fall of 2013.
-These sites were located in Hardwood Creek, Clearwater Creek, Rice Creek, and the inlet/outlet of Locke Lake.
+The program recruited 30 adult volunteers and one teen volunteer organized in three teams to monitor a total of nine sites in the watershed.
+These sites were located in Hardwood Creek, Clearwater Creek, Rice Creek and the inlet/outlet of Locke Lake.
 Some sites were chosen in part to gauge the effects of recent restoration and stewardship activity.
 For more information on site selection, see section 4.0.

 The SHEP monitoring protocol was divided into two sections: a physical habitat assessment and a biological assessment of benthic macroinvertebrates.
-Volunteers participated in 1.5 days of training, covering the in-stream physical assessment and macroinvertebrate collection methods, and laboratory macroinvertebrate identification procedures.
+Volunteers participated in 2 training sessions, covering the in-stream physical assessment and macroinvertebrate collection methods, and laboratory macroinvertebrate identification procedures.
 For more information on methods and training, see section 2.0.